-Ballot summary: This amendment restores the voting rights of Floridians with felony convictions after they complete all terms of their sentence including parole or probation.
-The amendment would not apply to those convicted of murder or sexual offenses, who would continue to be permanently barred from voting unless the Governor and Cabinet vote to restore their voting rights on a case by case basis.
+Amendment 4 restores the voting rights of Floridians with felony convictions after they complete all terms of their sentence including parole or probation.
+The amendment does not apply to those convicted of murder or sexual offenses, who continue to be permanently barred from voting unless the Governor and Cabinet vote to restore their voting rights on a case by case basis.

 Applicants may register to vote:

-- Online at RegistertoVoteFlorida.gov (requires a Florida DL or ID card and the last four digits of your Social Security Number)
+- Online at RegistertoVoteFlorida.gov (requires a Florida DL or ID card and the last four digits of your SSN)

 - At the Marion County Supervisor of Elections office: 981 NE 16th Street, Ocala, FL 34470

-- At a voter registration agency (such as a Tax Collector’s Office or Public Library
+- At any voter registration agency (such as a Tax Collector’s Office or Public Library